ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

         });
 ```

 Now, the problem is, as it has been several times before, that you can't reference the `Program` class.
 But you know how to fix that.
 Just open the __Program.cs__ file in the __WebDevWorkshop.Services.Orders__ project, and add a `public`, `partial` class called __Program__ at the bottom of the file

+__Warning:__ If you do not get an error from the usage of the `Program` class, it probably because VS has added a using statement for the `Microsoft.VisualStudio.TestPlatform.TestHost` namespace.
+This namespace includes a `Program` class as well, but it is not the one you want...

 ```csharp
 ...